tigera-solutions/fortinet-enablement/README.md

 ## Summary and Goals

 As a platform and security engineers, you want your apps to securely communicate with the external world.
-But you also want to secure the network traffic from the Kubernetes clusters using your Fortinet security fabricc.
+But you also want to secure the network traffic from the Kubernetes clusters using your Fortinet security fabric.
 Using the Fortinet/Calico Enterprise integration, security teams can retain firewall responsibility, secure traffic using Calico Enterprise network policy, which frees up time for ITOps.
+There are currently two solutions that this integration provides:

+### Solution 1: Extend Kubernetes to Fortinet firewall devices
+**Use case:** Control egress traffic for Kubernetes clusters.

+**Problem:** Perimeter firewalls do not have the necessary information to act on traffic that leaves the cluster for Kubernetes workloads.

+**Solution:** The Calico Enterprise/Fortinet integration leverages the power of Calico Enterprise policy selectors to provide Kubernetes workload information to FortiManager and FortiGate devices.
+You create perimeter firewall policies in FortiManager and FortiGate that reference Kuberetes workloads.
+Policies are applied and enforced by FortiGate devices.
+And Firewall administrators can write cluster egress policies that reference Kubernetes workloads directly in Fortinet devices.

+### Solution 2: Extend FortiManager firewall policies to Kubernetes
+**Use case:** Control Kubernetes clusters directly and apply policy.
+**Problem:** To avoid disruption, teams need to leverage existing FortiManager as the primary user interface.

+**Solution:** Use FortiManager to create firewall policies that are applied as Calico Enterprise network policies on Kubernetes workloads.
+Use the power of a Calico Enterprise “higher-order tier” so Kubernetes policy is evaluated early in the policy processing order, but update policy using FortiManager UI.
+Use the Calico Enterprise Manager UI as a secondary interface to verify the integration and troubleshoot using logs.

+## Goals

 The goal of this enabelemnt tutorial is to demonstrate the value of the Fortinet + Calico Enterprise integration by going through a series of learning modules focused on Calico's Integration with Fortigate and FortiManager.